guligo/tipspromenad/README.md

     <Facebook application secret>
 ```

-Once container is up and running, use following URL:
+Once container is up and running, check out one of following URLs:

 ```
+http://<your host>:8080/tipspromenad/wallpaper.page
 http://<your host>:8080/tipspromenad
 ```